 Frequently asked questions about the speculation and vacancy tax

-- What are the exemptions to the speculation and vacancy tax?
+Find the answers to your questions about the speculation and vacancy tax.

-- What information do real estate and legal professionals need to know?
+- Information for real estate and legal professionals

 What is the speculation and vacancy tax?

-The speculation and vacancy tax is an annual tax paid by some owners of residential properties in designated taxable regions of B.C.
+The speculation and vacancy tax is an annual tax paid by some owners of residential properties in designated taxable areas of B.C.

-The tax is designed to discourage housing speculation and people from leaving homes vacant in B.C.’s major urban centres.
-More than 99% of British Columbians are expected to be exempt from the tax.
+The tax is designed to discourage housing speculation and people from leaving homes vacant in designated areas of B.C.
+More than 99 percent of people in British Columbia are expected to be exempt from the tax.

-Residential property owners in the taxable regions must complete a declaration, even if they're eligible for an exemption.
+Residential property owners in the taxable areas who receive a declaration letter must complete a declaration before March 31 every year, even if they're eligible for an exemption.

 Where does the speculation and vacancy tax apply?

-The tax applies to major urban areas in B.C.
-See taxable regions for specific municipalities and regions.
+The tax applies to designated areas in B.C.
+See Taxable areas for specific municipalities and areas.

-If my home is in a designated taxable region, will I have to pay the speculation and vacancy tax?
+If my home is in a designated taxable area, will I have to pay the speculation and vacancy tax?

-For 2018, most British Columbians will be exempt if they either live in their home as their principal residence or rent out their property for at least three months of the year.
-Short-term rentals for periods of less than one month do not count towards the three-month total.
+Over 99 percent of people in British Columbia are likely exempt from paying the tax if they either live in their home as their principal residence or rent out their property for at least six months of the year.

 If you're not exempt, you'll receive a tax notice with the amount you owe.